Dental floss: Exclusion from US Dietary Guidelines in 2015

 There was a controversy when the 2015 United States Dietary Guidelines for Americans did not include a recommendation about flossing.
-The U.S. Department of Health and Human Services and the U.S. Department of Agriculture publish Dietary Guidelines for Americans every five years.
+The US Department of Health and Human Services and the US Department of Agriculture publish Dietary Guidelines for Americans every five years.
 Guidelines published in 2000, 2005 and 2010 recommended flossing as part of a combined approach to preventing dental diseases.
-The 2010 Guidelines mention flossing once in 95 pages, in 2005 the word also appears once in 71 pages and it appears twice in the 38-page 2000 document.

 In August 2016, an Associated Press (AP) article titled "Medical benefits of dental floss unproven" reported on the omission of flossing from the 2015 document.
 The article tied the omission to the AP's Freedom of Information Request to the departments of Health and Human Services and Agriculture where it asked for the scientific evidence behind the Guidelines' flossing recommendation noting that "The guidelines must be based on scientific evidence, under the law."
 The story was picked up by other news organizations including The New York Times in an article entitled "Feeling Guilty About Not Flossing?
 Maybe There's No Need".